 Though Osaka is large, the landscape is generally flat, making walking and cycling a pleasant way to get around within specific areas.
 Both are popular pursuits among locals.
 Alternative modes of transport like the subway or bus are recommended for longer distances.

-If expats are planning to cycle, it should be noted that bicycles must be registered with the police in Japan – an easy but necessary process.
-Also, as pedestrians, they should be aware that jaywalking is generally frowned upon, and it's common practice to wait for the light, even if there's no traffic.
+If you're planning to cycle, your bicycle needs to be registered with the police – an easy but necessary process.
+When travelling by foot, be aware that jaywalking is frowned upon, and it's common practice to wait for the light, even if there's no traffic.

 Expat Health Insurance